yaraoyoussef/ADM-HW2/README.md

     7. **[RQ7]**: Certainly, calculating probabilities and conducting statistical tests are essential skills for any data scientist.
 Let's calculate some intriguing figures.

     **Bonus Question**:
-    Sentiment analysis
+    >Sentiment analysis
-    for the sake of sentiment analysis, in the reviews preprocessing step, we deployed the [stopword-iso](https://github.com/stopwords-iso/stopwords-iso/tree/master ) json file
+    For the sake of sentiment analysis, we deployed the [stopword-iso](https://github.com/stopwords-iso/stopwords-iso/tree/master ) json file in the reviews preprocessing step, which contains multilingual stopwords.

     **Algorithmic Question (AQ)**